 “I’m not very good at winning games… actually, I guess I’m not very good at games at all.”

 This both intrigued and inspired me.
 What is it about winning games that would make someone uncomfortable?
 Moreover, how can I, as a designer, enhance this discomfort?
 In contrast to the idea of a masocore game that is so difficult that constantly losing is part of the fun, what if the game were ridiculously easy, and the accolades you got for winning then felt completely and utterly meaningless?
 Moreover, what if the way to play and win the game was to be a complete, utter sociopath?

-The result was that I made a game called CHESS FOR MEN, which you can play here.
+The result was that I made a game called CHESS FOR MEN.

 CHESS FOR MEN is a blatantly hypermasculine version of chess wherein the player character’s pieces are replaced with a lone white man with a gun whose only means of control is to shoot.
 The computer-controlled chess pieces are, of course, completely defenceless — they can slowly back away from the man with a gun, but cannot fight back or escape entirely.
 This, essentially, creates an asymmetric, unfair chess game with all of its cerebral, strategic aspects completely removed, replacing it instead with a game mechanic that Pippin has explicitly said that he finds offputting and boring.
 And indeed, there is no way to lose this game; you can only win.
 Indeed, you can’t even exit out of the “You Win” screen unless you reload the browser window.